Field Guide to the R Mixed Model Wilderness

 17 93 1

-For this analysis, location (“state”) is a fixed effect because it only has 3 levels, and the researchers are only interested in understanding clone performance in those locations (Idaho, Oregon and Washington).
-The remaining effects are random because (1) they represent a sample of the full population that inference is desired for, and (2) each has a sufficient number of levels to make estimation feasible.
+For this analysis, location (“state”) is a fixed effect because it only has 3 levels, and the researchers were only interested in understanding clone performance in those locations (Idaho, Oregon and Washington).
+The remaining effects are random because (1) they represent a sample of the full population that inference is desired for, and (2) each has a sufficient number of levels to make estimation of random effects feasible.

 data = potato)